Lagerst/2019Design_Network/README.md

 # PacketCapture_ComputerNetwork

-This is a course project aimed at detecting and monitoring the users' behavior on network use.
+This is a course project aimed at detecting and monitoring the users' behaviors on network use.

 	Anaconda(Python 3.5) with
 		Scapy (Winpcap)